 • Add in the cornstarch, both cheeses, cooking Sherry, and salt and pepper.
 Use a whisk to stir and combine fully as the cheese melts.
 Stir continuously to make sure you don't burn the cheese.

-¼ cup cornstarch, 12 ounces shredded or cubed gouda cheese, 4 ounces shredded or cubed Swiss cheese, 1 tablespoon dry cooking Sherry, Kosher salt and freshly ground black pepper
+¼ cup cornstarch, 12 oz. shredded or cubed gouda cheese*, 4 oz. shredded or cubed Swiss cheese, 1 tbsp dry cooking sherry, kosher salt and freshly ground black pepper

 • Stir in the basil.
 If the fondue is too thick, add a bit more wine.
 If too thin, add a bit more cheese.